lidofinance/docs/docs/guides/node-operator-manual.md

 the command.

 If you chose to use the UI for submitting the keys, you’ll need to pass the JSON data found in the deposit data file to the protocol (see the next section).
-If you wish, you can remove any other fields except `pubkey` and `signature` from the array items.

 Never share the generated mnemonic and your private keys with anyone, including the protocol members and DAO holders.